top of page

 Why ALICE Matters

 ALICE essential workers are integral to our community.
-We rely on ALICE workers every day — from the child care educator to the grocery store clerk to the delivery person to the home health aide.
+And as the pandemic showed us, many of them are the essential workers who kept our economy and our way of life going.
+We continue to rely on ALICE workers every day — from the child care educator to the grocery store clerk to the delivery person to the home health aide.

 But what happens when cash-strapped ALICE households are forced to make impossible choices such as deciding between a car repair or quality child care, heat or a prescription?
 These short-term decisions have long-term consequences not only for ALICE, but for all of us.